-- ChemRxiv, a chemistry preprint server for the global chemistry community, planned to launch in 2017 as a collaborative undertaking to facilitate the open dissemination of important scientific findings in chemistry and allied sciences.
-ACS is in the process of organizing this initiative in response to growing interest by the chemistry community in such open sharing prior to formal publication.
+- ChemRxiv, a chemistry preprint server for the global chemistry community, launched in 2017 as a collaborative undertaking to facilitate the open dissemination of important scientific findings in chemistry and allied sciences.
+ACS is leading the organization of this initiative in response to growing interest by the chemistry community in such open sharing prior to formal publication.
 Open sharing of research results and data aids researchers in establishing recognition and priority for their scientific discoveries while also providing a mechanism to elicit informal feedback from other scientists to help in shaping their ongoing work.

 - ACS Editors’ Choice, a public access program that exemplifies the Society’s commitment to improving people’s lives through the transforming power of chemistry.
 ACS Publications openly features one new journal article per day, based on recommendations from ACS Editors-in-Chief, deemed to communicate important science of broad public interest and potential global impact.
 Articles featured in the ACS Editors’ Choice program are open access immediately upon publication, and remain publicly available thereafter, through the Society’s sponsorship.